The Daily Caller: Staff, contributors and organization

 The Daily Caller is in the White House rotating press pool and has full-time reporters on Capitol Hill.

 Contributors to The Daily Caller have included economist Larry Kudlow, Congressman Mark Sanford, former Speaker of the House Newt Gingrich, former US Senate Candidate and Judge Jeanine Pirro, sculptor Robert Mihaly, diplomat Alan Keyes, political commentator Ann Coulter, and the NRA-ILA.
 Content has also been contributed to the site by Lanny Davis, a former special counsel under Bill Clinton, and by political blogger Mickey Kaus, who quit in 2015.

 The Daily Caller hosts The Mirror, a blog written by former FishbowlDC editor and The Hill columnist Betsy Rothstein.
 The Mirror covers media in Washington D.C., news related to journalism organizations, as well as political and media related gossip.
 The tagline is, "Reflections of a self-obsessed city".

 Billionaire and businessman Charles Koch has made charitable donations to the Daily Caller News Foundation.

 Check Your Fact subsidiary website

 In 2017, The Daily Caller launched a for-profit subsidiary fact-checking website called Check Your Fact.
 In 2018, the site was approved by Poynter Institute's International Fact-Checking Network (IFCN) to become a fact-checking partner of Facebook in 2019.
 The website is editorially independent of The Daily Caller and has its own staff.
+Scientists and advocates have expressed concern that the partnership could be used to downplay climate articles on Facebook.